 Conceive of complementary projects that aren’t in their current inventory.

-Prepare a 30-minute talk in advance; in this talk make it clear why you did what you did and the foundation of the work.
+Prepare a 30-minute talk in advance; in this talk make it clear why you did what you did and the foundation of that work.

 Questions to ask current/past group members (be selective, the focus should be on your science):